- Do I have to attend Orientation?

 Where do I go if I arrive late?

 If you arrive late, it is best to go to the original location you were advised to attend.
 For the first year overnight programs, you should go to the Recreation Center in Lot 6.
 For the Transfer you should go to University Hall.
 There will either be personnel still available or signage directing you to where the program has moved.
 Please make every attempt to arrive on time or early as the program is fast paced and has students and parents move around campus to better acclimate them to the environment.

 For those staying overnight, when do I check-in to the residence halls?

-This opportunity is only available to the first year students and parents on a first come-first served basis based on when you RSVP online.
+This opportunity is only available to the first year students on a first come-first served basis based on when you RSVP online.
 Unless there is a problem, your RSVP should go through easily and you will only be notified if there is a conflict.
 Check-in for the program and residence hall is the same morning.
 Please bring your belongings with you from the car to help facilitate to the process much more smoothly.
-Transfer students are not provided this opportunity in their one-day program.
+Transfer students are not provided this opportunity in their program.